joshtanenbaum/workshop-frontend-framework/README.md

         <input type="text" v-model="searchString" placeholder="Search for a movie" />
     </div>
 ```
 and also, create a corresponding `searchString` property inside the `data` property of your `Vue` instance.
+Here, the `v-model` property in our html is to bind the `searchString` in our `Vue` object with the html display.
 While you're at it, throw in a `movies` property as an empty array.
 We'll use this to store the movies that we receive back from our API query.
 <details>
  <summary>Your data property should look like this now!</summary>